AltropInc/alt/doc/script/Inheritance.md

 }
 ```

-## Interface Class and Its Implementation
+## Multiple Inheritance with Interface Classes

+In Multiple Inheritance, one child or subclass class can have more than one base class or superclass and inherit features from every parent class which it inherits.
+Altro achieves multiple inheritances only with the help of **interface classes**.

 A class can be declared as an interface class using the keyword `interface`.
+An interface class can only have member classes with deferred [functor](Functor.md) interfaces, although the keyword `deferred` is not required in an interface class.

-In addition, an interface class cannot have any member object/value declaration.
+cannot have any member object/value declaration.
 It cannot have any constructor or destructor either.
 An interface class can only have member classes with deferred virtual constructor interfaces, although the keyword `deferred` is not required:

 ```altscript
 interface class ButtonInterface